The KPZ equation and the directed landscape: Introduction

-The author thanks Alan Hammond for the discussion related to the temporal correlation of the KPZ equation.
+The author thanks Promit Ghosal and Alan Hammond for the discussion related to the temporal correlation of the KPZ equation.
 The author thanks Ivan Corwin for advice on a draft of this paper.
+The authors thanks anonymous reviewers for their very careful reading of and valuable comments on the manuscript.
+The author is partially supported by the NSF through NSF-2348188 and by the Simons Foundation through MPS-TSM-00007939.